heutelbeck/sapl-policy-engine/sapl-documentation/6_2_JavaApi.md

 ### Remote PDP Client (Non-Spring)

-For non-Spring JVM applications connecting to a SAPL Node or other remote PDP server:
+For non-Spring JVM applications connecting to a SAPL Node or other remote PDP server.
+Supports both HTTP/JSON and RSocket/protobuf transports:

 ```xml
 <dependency>